codingABI/id3esp32obd2/README.md

 ### Schematic
 ![Schematic](assets/images/Schematic.png)

-The volatage device R1/R2 is used to measure the 12V car battery voltage with an esp32 analog pin.
+The voltage devider R1/R2 is used to measure the 12V car battery voltage with an esp32 analog pin.

 ### Android App
 To show the ID3 diagnostics data sent by the device via bluetooth an Android phone with the app [id3esp32obd2 app](id3esp32obd2.apk) is needed.
 This app is a small app made with https://appinventor.mit.edu/ (Source code: [App source code](id3esp32obd2.aia)) and was tested on a Samsung Galaxy S10 5G with Android 12.
 To install the apk file you have to temporary allow the installation (Samsung: Settings->Apps->Top right dots...->Special access->Install unknown app).